-There were, a number of obstacles to an early marriage.
-My father had yet to complete his National Military Service and his planned studies were still to be finalised.
+There were a number of obstacles to an early

+marriage.
+My father had yet to complete his National Military Service and his planned studies had yet to be finalised.
 My mother also had to complete her teacher's college course.
 Béla realised that it would take at least two to three years for them to complete their studies and so he suggested that they should not make any commitments to each other at this time.
 Ica was very unhappy with this idea, but had to accept it.

-Thus in 1936-1937, Béla served as a conscript in the newly formed Hungarian Armoured Division.
-In 1937, he was given a Government scholarship as a postgraduate student at the government sponsored Collegium Hungaricum in Berlin where, for two years, he studied Political Science and constitutional subjects, partly on behalf of the Ministry of Justice.
-While in Berlin, as an overseas student, he was given a journalist pass to attend gatherings of the NAZI party including witnessing the launch of the battleship Tirpitz in
+Thus, in 1936-1937, Béla served as a conscript in the newly formed Hungarian Armoured Division.
+In 1937, he was given a government scholarship as a postgraduate student at the government sponsored Collegium Hungaricum in Berlin where, for two years, he studied political science and constitutional subjects, partly on behalf of the Ministry of Justice.
+While in Berlin, as an overseas student, he was given a journalist pass to attend gatherings of the Nazi Party including witnessing the launch of the battleship Tirpitz in Hamburg.
+He witnessed speeches by Hitler and Goebbels at some gatherings.
+Dad told me that on one occasion the crowd was so compacted that the young students could lift their legs and be swept along by the crowd.
+Béla decided then that, for a career choice, he would aim for a position as a district court judge in Szeged.
+In 1938 he returned to Szeged and began employment at the Szeged courts.

-A NAZI party gathering
+NAZI Party gathering